iamcharred/RepData_PeerAssessment1/PA1_template.md

 4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.

+With the missing values substituted as proposed, here's the histrogram again of the total number of steps taken each day

 ```r
 steps.sumcleaned <- with(act.cleaned, tapply(steps, date, sum, na.rm = T))